113ll3/Ibmclouddocscli/debug.md

 <dt><strong>Third-party tools</strong></dt>
 <dd>You can collect and export the logs from your application to an external log host.
 For more information, see <a href="/docs/services/CloudLogAnalysis/log_analysis_ov.html#log_analysis_ov" target="_blank">Configuring external logging</a>.</dd>
 <dt><strong>Scripts to collect and export the logs </strong></dt>
-<dd>To use a script to automatically collect and export the logs to an external file, you must connect to the {{site.data.keyword.Bluemix_notm}} console from your computer, and you must have enough space on your computer to download the logs.
+<dd>To use a script to automatically collect and export the logs to an external file, you must connect to the {{site.data.keyword.cloud_notm}} console from your computer, and you must have enough space on your computer to download the logs.
 For more information, see <a href="/docs/get-support/quicktickresp.html#collecting-diagnostic-information" target="_blank">Collecting diagnostic information</a>. </dd>
 </dl>

-The `stdout.log` and `stderr.log` files were previously accessible, by default, through the application view in the {{site.data.keyword.Bluemix_notm}} console under **Files** > **logs**.
-However, that application logging is no longer available with the current version of Cloud Foundry where {{site.data.keyword.Bluemix_notm}} is hosted.
-To keep the stdout and stderr application logging accessible through the {{site.data.keyword.Bluemix_notm}} console under **Files** > **logs**, you can redirect the logging to other files in the {{site.data.keyword.Bluemix_notm}} file system, depending on the runtime that you are using.
+The `stdout.log` and `stderr.log` files were previously accessible, by default, through the application view in the {{site.data.keyword.cloud_notm}} console under **Files** > **logs**.
+However, that application logging is no longer available with the current version of Cloud Foundry where {{site.data.keyword.cloud_notm}} is hosted.
+To keep the stdout and stderr application logging accessible through the {{site.data.keyword.cloud_notm}} console under **Files** > **logs**, you can redirect the logging to other files in the {{site.data.keyword.cloud_notm}} file system, depending on the runtime that you're using.

   * For Liberty for Java applications, output directed to stdout and stderr is already contained in the `messages.log` file in the logs directory.
 Look for entries that are prefixed with SystemOut and SystemErr.
   * For Node.js applications, you can override the console.log function to explicitly write to a file in the logs directory.